diku-dk/futhark/docs/man/futhark-test.rst

 Another optional directive is ``entry``, which specifies the entry point to be used for testing.
 This is useful for writing programs that test libraries with multiple entry points.
+Multiple entry points can be specified on the same line by separating them with space, and they will all be tested with the same input/output pairs.
 The ``entry`` directive affects subsequent input-output pairs in the same comment block, and may only be present immediately preceding these input-output pairs.
-If no ``entry`` is given, the default of ``main`` is assumed.
+If no ``entry`` is given, ``main`` is assumed.
 See below for an example.

 For many usage examples, see the ``tests`` directory in the Futhark source directory.
 A simple example can be found in